KseniiaD/wifi-arsenal/README.md

 * [Wifi-dump-analysis](https://github.com/abnarain/wifi-dump-analysis/) - Processing wireless traces from binary files written and read in custom format.
 * [wifi_dump_parser-v3](https://github.com/abnarain/wifi_dump_parser-v3/) - Is the modified parser for the new data set collected using Wifi-dump
 * [wifi_dump-tmpfs](https://github.com/abnarain/wifi_dump-tmpfs/) - Dumps wifi data
+* [Wifiexplorer-sensor](https://github.com/adriangranados/wifiexplorer-sensor) - WiFi Explorer Pro allows you to connect to a remote platform (e.g. Raspberry Pi) and perform a passive Wi-Fi scan using a capable Wi-Fi adapter.
+When a remote sensor is used, the scan results are sent back to WiFi Explorer Pro for its visualization.
 * [wifihisicipy](https://github.com/saljam/wifihisicipy/) -  Temporarily runs a wifi hotspot and a 'captive portal' to let you choose a permanent wireless network to connect to.
 * [wifi](https://github.com/rockymeza/wifi/) - [unmaintained] WiFi tools for linux http://pypi.python.org/pypi/wifi
+* [Wifi-mac-tracking](https://github.com/rpp0/wifi-mac-tracking) - "Code and datasets for the paper entitled ""Non-cooperative 802.11 MAC layer fingerprinting and tracking of mobile devices"". "
 * [wifirxpower](https://github.com/cnlohr/wifirxpower/) - Linux-based WiFi RX Power Grapher
 * [wifiScanMap](https://github.com/mehdilauters/wifiScanMap/) - An other wifi mapping tool
 * [WiFi-scheduling](https://github.com/UtkMSNL/WiFi-scheduling/) - This project evaluates the efficiency and overhead of wireless network scheduling